Dehydrated Seafood Jambalaya – Making Dehydrated Meals for Camping

 These Scott brand heavy-duty paper towels help protect your homemade dehydrated camping food meal packets.
 The rough edges and sharp ends of dehydrated foods very often compromise lesser-quality zip-top bags.
 Wrapping the inner zip-top bag with a few heavy-duty paper towels before placing it in the outer zip-top bag helps to guard against micro-punctures that may cause leaks and water penetration.
 This way, the food packets remain viable in the field or pantry storage.

-The Scott Shop towels brand makes an excellent bag separator.
-These multipurpose paper towels are thicker than the average heavy-duty paper towel.
-As a multitasker, repurpose these towels for the after-meal cleanup activities.
-These towels have over 11,000 Amazon customer reviews with an average rating of 4.8 out of 5 stars, which is evidence of a great product.
-Check them out here.
-You might be able to find them at your local big-box megamart automotive department.
+These heavy-duty paper towels have over 11,000 Amazon customer reviews with an average rating of 4.8 out of 5 stars, which is evidence of a great product.
+You may be able to find them at your local big-box megamart automotive department.

 Be sure to include a short note with the name of the dish and detailed preparation instructions.
 This homemade dehydrated camping meal will look just like all others in your pack.
 We have included printable and detailed preparation instructions near the end of this page.